ElectricalGang

 Disc Insulator

 Disc Insulator is made with high-grade raw material.
-These insulators are properly designed for moderate and low polluted environments with low cost.
+These insulators are properly designed for moderate and low polluted environments at a low cost.
 These insulators are very popular in the market as they are mostly used in transmission and distribution lines.

-These insulators are used in transmission and distribution lines as they have high efficient features like low corrosion, robust design.
-It supports conductors, used for insulation of cables and electrical wiring.
+These insulators are used in transmission and distribution lines as they have highly efficient features like low corrosion and robust design.
+It supports conductors used for the insulation of cables and electrical wiring.

 Other Types of Electrical Insulators: